KhronosGroup/glTF/specification/README.md

 ### primitive.attributes

-A dictionary object of strings, where each string is the id of the accessor containing an attribute.
+A dictionary object of strings, where each string is the ID of the accessor containing an attribute.

 * **Type**: `object`
 * **Required**: No, default: `{}`